 Kurt Neuswanger: Music Director/Afternoon Drive Host

-Kurt has been with KJOL since 1990, during which time he figures he has played approximately 867 episodes of "Adventures in Odyssey"!¬† And as host of the "Contemporary Music Program" on Saturday nights, he has played everything from dc Talk and Newsboys to Francesca Battistelli and the Sonflowerz.¬† His broadcast career began in 1979 at KTWR, an AM station in Guam¬†owned by Trans World Radio.¬† He has worked at various radio stations in Colorado since 1981, and in Grand Junction since 1985.¬† Kurt loves camping and hiking with his¬†dog Shadow.
+Kurt has been with KJOL since 1990, during which time he figures he has played approximately 867 episodes of "Adventures in Odyssey"!¬† And as host of the "Contemporary Music Program" on Saturday nights, he has played everything from dc Talk and Newsboys to Francesca Battistelli and the Sonflowerz.¬† His broadcast career began in 1979 at KTWR, an AM station in Guam¬†owned by Trans World Radio.¬† He has worked at various radio stations in Colorado since 1981, and in Grand Junction since 1985.¬† Kurt loves camping and hiking with his¬†dogs Molly and Patches.

 Dave Andrews: Public Affairs Director/Morning Show Co-Host

-Dave is the young one in our midst, single, and holds a bachelors degree in International Studies.
+Dave is the young one in our midst, married to Susun, and holds a bachelors degree in International Studies.
 Dave enjoys hunting, fishing, watching movies, coaching the Grand Valley Marksmen shooting team, and shooting competitive pistol with his dad (that's right- he is Ken Andrews' son).
 You can hear him weekday mornings, as well as on "Accent" at 6:30am, 2:30pm, and 5:45pm.

 Randall Allen: Mid-Day & Saturday Afternoon Host

 Randall began his radio career in 1994 and has spent all but 3 ¬Ĺ months in Christian radio--beginning at KFLR in Phoenix.
 He has also worked at stations in Globe, AZ, Glendive, MT, and Sierra Vista, AZ, as well as the original KJOL-FM.
-Randall enjoys sports (his favorite teams are the Dallas Cowboys, Denver Broncos, and --collegiately--the Arizona Wildcats), fishing, bicycling, sports officiating, spending time with his family, and researching the history of Contemporary Christian Music.
+Randall enjoys sports (his favorite teams are the Dallas Cowboys, Denver Broncos, and --collegiately--the Arizona Wildcats), bicycling, basketball and soccer officiating, and spending time with his family.
+Randall is currently pursuing his Master's in Counseling degree through Adams State University.
 He has been married since 1989 to his wife, Lee.
-They are raising a daughter, Rebekah, who was born in Grand Junction in 1999 and will be the next great American piano virtuoso.
+They are raising a daughter, Rebekah, who was born in Grand Junction in 1999 and will be the next great American actress.